molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Type guard</aside>

-Since `actualError` is defined as `HttpErrorResponse | undefined`, we need to rule out the `undefined` case first before accessing the properties. `expect(actualError).toBeDefined()` would accomplish that.
-But the TypeScript compiler does not understand that `expect(…).toBeDefined()` rules out the `undefined` case.
+Since `actualError` is defined as `HttpErrorResponse | undefined`, we need to rule out the `undefined` case first before accessing the properties.

+`expect(actualError).toBeDefined()` would accomplish that.
+But the TypeScript compiler does not know that this rules out the `undefined` case.
 So we need to throw an exception manually.

 This is the full spec for the error case: